Madoshakalaka/yew-interop/CONTRIBUTING.md

 # What Doesn't Work

-- `cargo check/build/clippy/fix` at the workspace root doesn't enable features correctly because the use of mutually exclusive features in the crates.
+- `cargo check/build/clippy/fix` at the workspace root doesn't enable features correctly because the use of mutually exclusive features in the `yew-interop` crate and its interaction with the `example` crate.

 - `cargo-make` is not used here.